smapiot/piral/docs/testimonials.md

 > Hands down the best micro frontends framework.
 Thanks to the magicians at smapiot for helping us go live quickly!

 *Hans Frey*

+> Best solution for micro-frontends.
+Flexible, extensible, robust.

+*Sven Wiemann*

+> Comparing all solutions out there it is safe to say that Piral is a mile ahead of everything else.
+Great job!

+*Takan Milosh*